giacomolozito/backup-scripts/README.md

 ### Pre/Post scripts

 Before and after the backup is executed, scripts can be run by placing them in the scripts.d dir with a pre_ or post_ prefix.
 Some example scripts are provided in scripts.avail and can be symlinked in script.d for inclusion in the run.
-These can be used to offload the backup somewhere, perform preparation and cleanup actions, etc.
+These perform a variety of tasks such as offloading backups somewhere else, performing preparation and cleanup actions, etc.